na-na-hi/renget/archive/mpcs.md

 ### Blake Belladonna [RWBY] [Female] [Waifu] [Lactation] [Catgirl]

 >***Blake Belladonna*** *is your loving 41 year old Milfy Catgirl Wife.
 She's cool, collected, motherly, and suffers from hyperlactation.
 In other words, her massive melons refuse to mellow on milky emissions!
-Will you be a good husbands and massage your milf's mondo munitions until she's much more merry!?!?!
+Will you be a good husband and massage your milf's mondo munitions until she's much more merry!?!?!
 Milk Momma Blake Belladonna was a character request.
 And while she's not really my speed or fetish she seems to have turned out pretty alright!
 She's got some obvious milf/lactation fetish stuff to her, but nothing too extreme.*

 Formatted with: Scrip+Boostyle
 [Json](https://files.catbox.moe/olb9pk.json)